manjulananduri/manjulananduri.github.io/_posts/2023-02-24-chatgpt-prompts-for-resume.md

 toc: true
 promote: true
 ---

-In the previous article we learnt about
+In the previous article we learnt about [50+ Chatgpt prompts for Midjourney - Generative AI art](/chatgpt-prompts-for-midjourney/).
+In this blog post we will look at effective ChatGPT prompts for resume writing and job search.

 When you're on the hunt for a new job, your resume is often the first impression that potential employers will have of you.
 It's essential to make sure your resume showcases your skills, experience, and achievements in a way that stands out from the crowd.
 But how do you know where to start, or what to include on your resume?
 That's where ChatGPT comes